nhsconnect/Digital-Child-Health-STU3/pages/explore/messaging_overview.md

 **Message Patterns and Message Structure**

-The Events Management Service is based on a Publish and Subscribe messaging pattern.
+The [Events Management Service](http://developer.nhs.uk/apis/ems-beta) is based on a Publish and Subscribe messaging pattern.
 The events are published to a national events hub, which also manages subscriptions to the published events.

 **Events**

 The event originator will construct an event message, as outlined in this implementation guide.
-Event messages will be sent over the NHS Message Exchange for Social Care and Health (MESH) to the Events Management System hub.
+Event messages will be sent into the Events Management Service hub using a simple [FHIR Event Publication API](http://developer.nhs.uk/apis/ems-beta/publication_publish.html).

+Onward delivery to subscribers will initially be over MESH, although other delivery channels may be developed in future if there is a demand for them.
 For further information relating to MESH see [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).

 **Events Diagram**